entelect-incubator/.NET/Phase 1/README.md

 }
 ```

-Add this before input parameter allows you to create extension methods on certain type. i.e. new Stock().Map();
+Add this before the input parameter allows you to create extension methods on a certain type. i.e. new Stock().Map();
 - [ ] Create 2 new Class Libraries inside of *02 Core* - Pezza.Core and Pezza.Core.Contracts.
-We will start by using a very basic Stock Core.
+We will start by using very basic Stock Core.
   - [ ] Create a new IStockCore Interface in *Pezza.Core.Contracts*

 ```